WHERE THE LIVING'S EASY

 Moreton’s Blue Lagoon (accessed via Bulwer-Blue Lagoon Road or surfside) is a 42-hectare, tea-tree-infused freshwater lake perfect for family-friendly swimming.
 Pack a picnic; you’ll be relaxing on the white sands for a while.

 Head to the northern tip of the island for naturally formed Champagne Pools which fill with bubbles as waves crash over the rock wall.
-Not far from the pools is the iconic Cape Moreton Lighthouse and Harper’s Rock with desert-inspired red rock formations.
+Not far from the pools are the iconic Cape Moreton Lighthouse and Harper’s Rock with desert-inspired red rock formations.

 Hitch your dinner wagon at locals’ fave Castaways café in Bulwer.
 They also have glamping accommodation options if your kids and camping don’t mix, but you want something a little more back-to-basics for your final night on island time.